-Here’s a link to Magnolia’s cookbook if you’d like to order it.
-The Magnolia Cafe Cookbook Yellow Cake is just one of many good recipes in it, and they are all pretty do-able.
+Here's a link to Magnolia's cookbook if you'd like to order it.
+The Magnolia Cafe Cookbook Yellow Cake is just one of many good recipes in the cookbook.
+They are all pretty do-able.
+Some other recipes from the book we like include the Magnolia Peanut Butter Cookies and their Black Bottom Cupcakes.
+We also like the Coconut Layer Cake.

 - 2 cups granulated sugar (380 grams)